gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Modifying a child copy spec during task execution

-We improved change tracking in copy and archive tasks.
+We [improved](#incremental-build-improvements) change tracking in copy and archive tasks.
 When changing a copy spec during execution time these changes cannot be tracked since change tracking happens before starting to execute the task.
 As a consequence we deprecated this possibility.

 For example, the following would create a deprecation warning:

     task copy(type: Copy) {
-        outputs.cacheIf { true }
         from ("some-dir")
         into ("build/output")